stat301-2-2024-winter/final-project-2-louiseoh2025/README.md

 - `2_eda.R`: codes used for eda of training data to create customized recipes

-- `2_recipes.R`: codes used to create two recipes used for fitting the models
+- `2_recipes.R`: codes used to create all recipes used for fitting the models

+- `3_fit_baseline.R`: codes used to specify and fit/resample the null/baseline models

-- `3_fit_lm.R`: codes used to specify and fit/resample the baseline/linear regression model
+- `3_fit_lm.R`: codes used to specify and fit/resample the linear regression models

-- `3_fit_lasso.R`: codes used to specify and fit/tune the lasso regression model
+- `3_tune_lasso.R`: codes used to specify and fit/tune the lasso regression models

-- `3_fit_ridge.R`: codes used to specify and fit/tune the ridge regression model
+- `3_tune_ridge.R`: codes used to specify and fit/tune the ridge regression models

-- `3_fit_rf.R`: codes used to specify and fit/tune the random forest model
+- `3_tune_knn.R`: codes used to specify and fit/tune the k-nearest neighbor models

-- `3_fit_knn.R`: codes used to specify and fit/tune the k-nearest neighbor model
+- `3_tune_bt.R`: codes used to specify and fit/tune the boosted tree models

-- `3_fit_bt.R`: codes used to specify and fit/tune the boosted tree model
+- `3_tune_rf.R`: codes used to specify and fit/tune the random forest models

 - `4_model_analysis.R`: codes used to analyze which model works best

-- `4_fit_final.R`: codes used to fit and asses the final model chosen for the prediction project
+- `5_fit_final.R`: codes used to fit the final model chosen for the prediction project

+- `5_assess_final.R`: codes used to assess the final model fitted for the prediction project

 ## Reports